CCN-Support/CCN_Wiki/docs/source/mri.rst

 - After you have gained some experience as a safety second, you will be able to become a Primary or Responsible User.
 See the section about primary users on this page for qualification criteria.
 CCN does not stipulate a specific number of required experience hours, as everyone's MR background is different, but will assess each individual's experience level as necessary.
 - Contact CCN staff for access to the CCN mailing lists and Slack workspace.
 These are the primary communication channels for CCN information and announcements.

+**I am a certified user, but need a refresher on how to use the scanner console.
+Can I attend the Operations Training to review?**
+- Yes.
+Attending the Operations Training is required as part of the safety certification process, but established users may also attend if they need to re-familiarize themselves with the system (e.g., after a significant time away).
+- Please check the BruinLearn calendar for available sessions and contact CCN staff for permission to attend.
+Do not just sign up without notifying CCN staff.
+Because new users must attend a Walkthrough and Operations Training as a pair, there are the same number of available spots in both.
+If you sign up for an Operations Training without the corresponding Walkthrough, you will take up a spot that a Walkthrough attendee needs.
+Communicate with CCN so staff can help accommodate your extra slot.

 **I am BMC certified.
 Will I need to get re-certified to be allowed in the CCN scanner and/or to access the CCN server?**

 - Yes.
-CCN and BMC are separate organizations, so you will need to be safety certified at CCN to access the scanner and server.=
+CCN and BMC are separate organizations, so you will need to be safety certified at CCN to access the scanner and server.

+**Will I get some kind of certificate after I finish safety certification?**
+- No. This safety certification procedure is internal to CCN.
+It does not constitute any kind of approval to scan at other institutions and does not produce any literal certificates.

 **Why am I not in the user dropdown list when scheduling a scan?**